Cybersecurity ratings platform SecurityScorecard raises $180M

 Cloudburst

-The problem that SecurityScorecard is trying to fix is not a new one, of course — Kassoumeh and CEO / cofounder Alex Yampolskiy first had the idea for SecurityScorecard while working on security for an ecommerce website around a decade ago.
+The problem that SecurityScorecard is trying to fix is not a new one, of course — Kassoumeh and Yampolskiy first had the idea for SecurityScorecard while working on security for an ecommerce website around a decade ago.
 But in the intervening years, the technological landscape has increasingly focused on the cloud, which hasn’t helped matters.

 “Sam and I had the idea for security ratings back in 2013 when we were trying to understand the risks posed by our extended ecosystem of vendors and business partners, in addition to trying to report our own cybersecurity health to our board of directors,” Yampolskiy said.
 “This problem has only become more acute as companies became more interconnected and moved to the cloud.”